-If you look at the complaints you will see each relates to a broadcast made after 5pm on a weekend.
+This particular advertisement is only broadcast in the evening after 7pm.
 These times have been selected to avoid key drive times (like weekday mornings and weekdays prior to 7pm) when children are more likely to be in the car.
 Broadcasts are also only being made on stations which have traditionally run AMI advertisements.